The Definitive Wii Trimming Guide

 Note: To activate the reset button function, temporarily connect the pin marked "Reset" to GND.

-Wifi is wired directly to resistors on the bottom side of the motherboard.
-It is recommended to use 32-38AWG magnet wire for the data lines, as the pins are very close together.
+WiFi is wired directly to resistors on the bottom side of the motherboard.
+It is recommended to use at least 30AWG magnet wire for the data lines, as the pins are very close together.

 Postface